dmitrybilyk/interview/src/main/java/com/conduct/interview/_7_patterns/behavioral/command/command.md

-The Command pattern allows wrapping methods and parameters in objects to execute them later.
+The Command pattern allows wrapping methods and parameters into objects to execute them later.
 It also supports implementing undo operations and is an example of the producer-consumer pattern.